bikeindex/bike_index/docs/localization.markdown

 Translation.io
 --------------

-We're using [translation.io](https://translation.io) to manage internationalization:
+We're using [translation.io](https://translation.io) to manage localization:
 [translation.io/bikeindex/bike_index](https://translation.io/bikeindex/bike_index)

 To contribute, sign up for an account there and ask to be added to the project